homomorfismo/blog/_posts/2021-07-25-Chaotic-ball.md

 title: Chaotic balls by @matthen2
 ---

-In this post I show how I replicated the animation in [this tweet](https://twitter.com/matthen2/status/1393588039742590978) by [@matthen2](https://twitter.com/matthen2) and some insight I gain in the process.
-I describe my two attempts: one of them tries to solve the ODEs numerically including the bouncing but it is unsuccessful because of numeric errors; the second one is an analytic approach which took longer but worked.
+In this post I show how I replicated the animation in [this tweet](https://twitter.com/matthen2/status/1393588039742590978) by [@matthen2](https://twitter.com/matthen2) and some insight I gained in the process.
+I made two attempts: in one of them I tried to solve the ODEs numerically including the bouncing but it is unsuccessful because of numeric errors; in the second one  I took an analytic approach which was longer but worked.

 # First attempt